CS3219-AY2526Sem1/cs3219-ay2526s1-project-g10/README.md

 - `DELETE /questions/{questionId}` - Delete a specific coding question (Admin only)
 - `PATCH /questions/{questionId}` - Partially update a specific coding question (Admin only)

+**Scaling and Design considerations**
+*API Design (REST)*
+  - Easy to extend to other services such as /questions/:id for specific question *Error handling*
+  - If query fails, exceptions are gracefully handled and return standard 500 responses
+  - If no questions match criteria, ("No questions found matching the criteria") *DB Scalability(future possibilities)*
+  - Supabase supports horizontal scaling and read replicas so as num of questions grows it can distribute read queries across replicas to reduce loads
+  - Future possibility as DB grows(Sharding - splitting data by category into multiple db, running on different servers)
+  - Caching -> Frequently accessed questions (e.g., popular ones or easy level) can be cached in Redis to further reduce database load

 **Integration with user service:**
 - The question service will interact with the user service to verify user identities and roles when performing operations that require authentication or authorization.
 - Requests to display data include JWT in the Authorization header for user verification.
 - Backend for both services will validate the JWT to ensure secure communication.
 - If validation is successful, question / attempts can be processed accordingly.

+**Integration with matching service**

 ### Matching Service